ABOUT AND CONTACT

 Currently in New York, USA

-Malin Fezehai is an Eritrean/Swedish New York based photographer and filmmaker, bouncing around the middle-east, Africa, Europe and America.
+Malin Fezehai is an Eritrean/Swedish New York based photographer and visual reporter, and has worked in over 30 countries in the middle-east, Africa, Asia and America.

 Her career started in her native country of Sweden, where she studied photography before moving to New York to attend the International Center of Photography.
 Her work focuses on communities of displacement and dislocation around the world.
-She’s filmed on the sinking islands of Kiribati, photographed underage workers in Ethiopia, and reported on the war torn lives of women in Sri Lanka.
-In 2014, her work on the African asylum seekers living life in detention centers in Southern Israel was LightBox feature for TIME magazine.
+In 2018 she worked at the New York Times as a visual reporter for the Surfacing column, a one-year residency, where she focused on innovative visual storytelling across desks and disciplines.

-Some of her clients include TIME, The New York Times, The New Yorker, Fader Magazine, Nike, The Malala Foundation, and WaterAid.
-She is also a contributor to the Everydayusa Instagram feed.
+Some of her clients include TIME, The New York Times, The New Yorker, Fader Magazine, Nike, The Malala Foundation, United Nations and WaterAid.